singer-io/getting-started/docs/CONTRIBUTING.md

 [Source][trello-streams]

-See the [pylint Block Disables Docs][pylint-docs] for more information and more examples
+See the [pylint Block Disables Docs][pylint-docs] for more information and more examples.

 <!-- Links -->